ArthurZey/arthurzey.github.io/_pages/stubs/grammar-and-language.md

 * "theater" versus "theatre"
 * pronunciation of plural words, such as "basis" versus "base"
 * Picard-isms: schedule, issue
+* "none are" versus "none is"; "any are" versus "any is"
+* singular "they"

 Fun games: